luissimas/zettelkasten/MOCs/Introdução ao pensamento algorítmico MOC.md

 [[Recursion]]

 ### Chapter 4
-This chapter focus on the quicksort algorithm.
+This chapter focus on using recursion to solve more complex problems and introduces the quicksort algorithm.
 [[Divide and conquer]]
 [[Quicksort]]